planetlearning/planetlearning.github.io/pages/micromaster/vagrant.md

 `vagrant list-commands`.
 ```

+## SSH With Vagrant

+SSH or Secure Shell is a cryptographic network protocol for operating network services securely over an unsecured network using a client-server architecture.
+At OLE, we use ssh to connect to our vagrant virtual machine and connect to servers in the field.
+Here are the basic syntax `ssh <Options> <username@hostname` with this, you can connect to servers worldwide.
+Using ssh with vagrant, we use the ssh command from the list above with our hostname, prod, to get the command `vagrant ssh prod`.

 ## Useful Links

 [Why install Vagrant?](https://www.vagrantup.com/intro/index.html) - Explanation of some basic concepts about why Vagrant is useful for developers, operators and designers.